-This article explains further why authentic rugs, especially wool rugs, are so expensive.
+Later, this article explains why authentic rugs, especially wool rugs, are so expensive.
+Keep reading.

 #3 - What Makes Hand-Knotted Pakistani Carpets Durable?

 While the wool itself is a durable material, the techniques used by professional weavers enhance the imperishability of Pakistani rugs.
-This is the case for all pakistani carpet rugs that went through the hand knotting process.
+This is the case for all Pakistani carpet rugs, which go through the hand-knotting process.

 Hand-knotted Pakistani carpets were built by manually putting together individual pieces of wool yarn onto a loom to create a wool rug.
 Meanwhile, hand-tufted rugs were made with a small tufting gun to punch a design into a canvas.

-In RugKnots, we both sell hand knotted and hand tufted rugs.
-Both of them are made of high standards and are guaranteed to last.
-Making a choice between them is hard, but why should you pick one over the other?
+At RugKnots, we sell both hand-knotted and hand-tufted rugs.
+Both of them are made of high standards and we can guarantee they will last long.
+Choosing between them is hard, but why should you pick one over the other?

 One answer to this is durability.
-Due to hand knotting process done by skilled workers, these rugs are expected to last for more than 50 years.
-In addition, it takes a lifetime of practice for someone to learn the methods of hand knotting while the training for hand tufting is a lot faster and easier.
+Due to the hand-knotting process done by skilled workers, these rugs have a life expectancy of more than 50 years.
+Besides, it takes a lifetime of practice for someone to learn the methods of hand-knotting while the training for hand tufting is a lot faster and easier.

 #4 - Is A Pakistani Rug A Good Investment?

 All authentic types of Pakistani rugs are investments.
 However, the investment value varies depending on the techniques used to construct a piece.

 Without a doubt, hand-knotted rugs are far bigger investments than those created with a machine due to the following reasons: